apache/fury-site/docs/json/object-mapping.md

 `TreeMap`, `ConcurrentHashMap`, or `ConcurrentSkipListMap`. `ArrayBlockingQueue`, `Arrays.asList` results, JDK immutable collections, empty/singleton/unmodifiable wrappers, constructor-constrained implementations, and unlisted Guava immutable implementations cannot be reconstructed.
-Guava support is optional and does not make Guava a required runtime dependency.
+Guava support is optional and does not make Guava a required application dependency.

 Non-finite float and double values use the quoted strings `"NaN"`, `"Infinity"`, and `"-Infinity"`.
 Use explicit `BigInteger` or `BigDecimal` targets when arbitrary precision must be